AdobeDocs/destination-sdk.en/help/getting-started.md

 ## Next steps

 By following the steps in this article, you obtained authentication credentials to Adobe I/O, a sandbox name and ID, and were added to an allowlist.
-Next, you can set up a destination using the Destination SDK.
-Read [Use the Destination SDK to configure your destination](./configure-destination-instructions.md) for next steps.
+Next, you can set up a destination using Destination SDK.
+Read [Use Destination SDK to configure your destination](./configure-destination-instructions.md) for next steps.